princeton-nlp/SWE-agent/docs/installation/docker.md

 # Fallback: Usage with docker

-Instead of installing SWE-agent from source, you can also run the software directly using Docker.
+Instead of installing SWE-agent from source (the preferred option), you can also run the software directly using Docker.

 1. Install Docker ([follow the docs](https://github.com/docker/docker-install) or use the [get-docker.sh script for linux](https://github.com/docker/docker-install)), then start Docker locally.
 Problems?
 See [docker issues](tips.md#docker).
 2. Run `docker pull sweagent/swe-agent:latest`